nitro41992/splitting-sucks/docs/test_coverage.md

 Based on architectural priorities (supporting local caching and UI redesign), we've made significant progress on our high-priority test coverage:

-✅ **AssignStepWidget Tests Completed**
-- Tests verify it loads and displays assignments data correctly
-- Tests validate handling of item assignments and navigation behavior

-✅ **SplitStepWidget Tests Completed**
+✅ **SplitManager Advanced Tests Completed**
+- Verifies complex bill splitting scenarios with mixed assignments and shares
-- Tests verify proper handling of tip/tax entry and validation
+- Confirms handling of floating point precision in calculations
-- Tests confirm split calculation logic accuracy
-- Tests ensure navigation between workflow steps works correctly
-- Tests validate final calculations accuracy
+- Tests edge cases like person removal after assignments
+- Validates tax and tip distribution logic

+⚠️ **AssignStepWidget and SplitStepWidget Test Implementation**
+- Tests have been written but need fixes for Firebase initialization issues
+- Need to update tests with proper mocking for Firebase services

 The next areas to focus on:

+1. **Fix Firebase Initialization in Widget Tests**
+   - Update test environment to properly initialize or mock Firebase services
+   - Set up test bootstrapping to handle Firebase dependencies

-1. **Complete tests for `_WorkflowModalBody` `_onWillPop` behavior**
+2. **Complete tests for `_WorkflowModalBody` `_onWillPop` behavior**
    - Ensure proper data saving when app is closed
    - Verify appropriate dialog display and response to user actions

-2. **Implement tests for `SummaryStepWidget`**
+3. **Implement tests for `SummaryStepWidget`**
    - Verify final summary display is accurate
    - Confirm total calculations are correct
    - Validate data consistency with previous workflow steps

-3. **Implement dialog widget tests**
+4. **Implement dialog widget tests**
    - Verify proper functioning of `EditItemDialog` with existing items
    - Test confirmation and input dialogs for proper rendering and response